 (1c) In subsections (1a) and (1b) —

-“building approval certificate” means a building approval certificate under section 374AA.
+building approval certificate means a building approval certificate under section 374AA.

-[(2) repealed]
+[(2) deleted]

 (3) Where a person is given notice under this section to pull down or alter a building in order to remove a ground of objection mentioned in subsection (1), he may, if dissatisfied with the requisition in the notice, apply to the State Administrative Tribunal for a review of the decision to make the requisition.